bertofurth/motion/README.md

 unprocessed form.

-By not rotating images until they actually need to be rotated we save a measurable amount of CPU resources, particuarly when 90 or 270 degree rotation is used.
+By not rotating images until they actually need to be rotated we save a measurable amount of CPU resources, particularly when 90 or 270 degree rotation is used.

-Some further miniscule CPU savings are made by not performing "flip on axis" or text annoation of images until they are needed.
+Some further miniscule CPU savings are made by not performing "flip on axis" or text annotation of images until they are needed.

 ### Images only rotated and annotated with text if being viewed
-If an image is not going to be viewed, that is, if it's not being saved to disk or be streamed, then there is no need to rotate it or apply text annotations.
+If an image is not going to be viewed, that is, if it's not being saved to disk or be streamed, then there is no need to rotate it or apply text and graphical annotations.

 The most significant CPU savings are made by not performing 90 and 270 degree rotation unless it is necessary.

-In addition, some smaller CPU savings are made by not making other annotations on images.
+In addition, some smaller CPU savings are made by not making other annotations on images unless they are going to be viewed.

 ### Rotation buffers consolidated with common buffer
 Originally, the rotation functions had their own dedicated buffers